ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/api/vpic-api-response.md

 ### Count

 The `Count` property is a `number` that represents the number of results in the `Results` array.

+It could be the number of objects returned or the number of keys in a single object.
+It depends on the endpoint you're using.

 If it's `0` then there's no data in the `Results` array and you should check the `Message` property.

 ### Message